Richard Walley

-Richard Barry Walley (born 1953) is a Nyungar man and an Aboriginal Australian performer, musician and writer, who has been a campaigner for the Indigenous cause.
+Richard Barry Walley OAM (born 1953) is a Nyungar man and an Aboriginal Australian performer, musician and writer, who has been a campaigner for the Indigenous cause.
 Walley is also a visual artist.

 Life and career

 Walley, born in 1953 in Meekatharra, 750 km north of Perth, Western Australia, spent much of his childhood at Pinjarra, 80 km south of Perth.
 He began his work in social justice for Indigenous Australians in the Perth region, Nyungar country, at a young age.

-He is known for helping to develop the modern Australian welcome to country ritual, when in 1976 he and Ernie Dingo and created a ceremony to welcome a group of Māori artists who were participating in the Perth International Arts Festival.
+He is known for helping to develop the modern Australian welcome to country ritual, when in 1976 he and Ernie Dingo created a ceremony to welcome a group of Māori artists who were participating in the Perth International Arts Festival.

 In 1978, he founded the Middar Aboriginal Theatre with three friends, including Ernie Dingo, who he had met playing basketball.
 Walley had realised early the powerful potential of theatre to raise issues and bring messages to the broader community, black and white.
 Aiming to take the Nyungar culture from the south-west corner of Australia to as many people as possible, the Middar group went on to perform in 32 countries, on every continent, to live audiences totalling almost ten million people.

 After acting in theatre and TV, Walley went on to further develop his theatre skills, holding the role of either director or assistant director in 10 productions in theatre and TV from 1982 to 1993.
 Several of these productions took place in the United States and the UK.
 In March 1990, the Aboriginal National Theatre Trust staged the world premiere of his play Munjong, directed by Vivian Walker (son of Oodgeroo Noonuccal), at the Victorian Arts Centre.

 In 1993, Walley was awarded the Order of Australia Medal for his contribution to the performing arts and Nyungar culture.